Complete FastOx System & Plant

 Back End Processing

-At the back end of our complete FastOx gasification system, the clean syngas is further processed to produce high-value end products, such as electricity, biodiesel, hydrogen, and ammonia.
+At the back end of a FastOx gasification system, the clean syngas is further processed to produce high-value end products, such as electricity, biodiesel, hydrogen, and RNG.
 To learn more about the possibilities of our back end syngas processing, visit our valuable end-products page.

 Preprocessing for Gasification Plants

 The purpose of the preprocessing subsystem is to adequately condition waste in preparation for gasification.
 FastOx gasifiers accept nearly any kind of waste (view acceptable waste types here).
 Our systems can also handle upwards of 50% (by weight) moisture content in the incoming feedstock.

 Sierra Energy generally aims for its gasifier feedstock to contain 20% moisture by weight and size according to the dimensions of the gasifier.
 For example, feedstock for a 10 metric tons per day unit should be less than 2 inches in size.

 Given that waste streams are as diverse as the regions they come from, preprocessing requirements will vary widely.
 However, most preprocessing systems will operate in three stages – separation/sorting, processing, and storage and metering.

 Separation & Sorting

 The separating/sorting stage adequately sorts waste that is either recyclable, not ideal for the gasification process, or needs to be treated prior to gasification.
 The isolation of undesirable waste will make the gasification process more efficient.

 The processing stage will condition the sorted feedstock to adequately prepare it for gasification.
 It is during this stage that waste will be physically dried to an appropriate moisture content and shredded to an appropriate size.
 As such, examples of equipment present in this stage of preprocessing typically include, at minimum: